Curriculum Guide · Courses

 J.D.
 Seminar 317 | 3 credit hours

-Prerequisite: Completion of all first year courses except Property and Criminal Justice (or the equivalent Democracy and Coercion), or Criminal Procedure is required.
+Prerequisite: Completion of all first year courses except Property and Criminal Justice (or Democracy and Coercion), or Criminal Procedure is required.
+Recommended: prior or concurrent enrollment in a professional responsibility course.

-Students may not receive credit for both this seminar and the Negotiations and Mediation Seminar; or Negotiations and Mediation in a Public Interest Setting, or Contracts: Structure and Negotiations or Negotiations and Drafting Seminar.
+Students may not receive credit for both this seminar and the Negotiations and Mediation Seminar or Negotiations and Drafting Seminar.